apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

 Problems in Xcode
 ----------------
 If you have compilation problems related to missing headers, the build products should **build into the same build directory**.
 You may need to set the preference **"Xcode Preferences -> Locations -> Derived Data -> Advanced…"** to **"Unique"**.
 This is the default setting for Xcode on a fresh new install, if you upgraded from older versions of Xcode, you might have a legacy preference in there that you need to update.

-Also, when installing **Cordova-2.0.0.pkg**, you must ensure Xcode is not running, if not certain Xcode variables won't be set.

 Build Your App